“Where do you see yourself in five or ten years?”

 My retirement plan changed within a year after I retired.
 One element of my retirement plan was to teach presentation skills courses and offer presentation coaching.
 That business never gained traction and it went nowhere.

 But thanks to two of my best friends who asked me to officiate their wedding, I discovered a new use for my public speaking skills as a wedding officiant.
-That has been rewarding and profitable.
+That has been rewarding and profitable, and I ended up doing that for over five years.

 You may be tempted to simply view retirement as a giant chill-out.
 That’s fine for the first few months.
 But after a while, you will find yourself becoming depressed and unhappy if your life has no focus or purpose.